 SUMMER ROAD TRIP, DAY 1

-And so our epic 80 day summer road trip begins – 12 U.S. states, 1 Canadian province and 11 national parks.
+And so our epic 80 day summer road trip begins – 13 U.S. states, 2 Canadian provinces and 13 national parks.
 For the upcoming months, I will be sharing with you our highlights, lowlights, adventures, favorite spots, best tips and our thoughts on three months of road tripping and living in a pop up.
-I’ll try to answer any and all of your questions too!
-You can also follow our journey via Facebook, Twitter or Instagram.

 If you would like to read about our plans and full itinerary start here.